 Why is aquarium driftwood expensive?
 Supply and demand, shipping and import costs, and all the work that goes into finding, cleaning, and preparing the wood before it gets to your local fish store or online seller.
 And a lot of it depends on the type of wood you want to add to your aquarium.

 I also go into detail on why preparing aquarium driftwood is the most crucial step and why you might not want to do it yourself.

 Supply vs. Demand

 There’s a pretty strong demand for driftwood in aquariums (at least in the United States).
-Sellers are able to charge higher prices for things people really want, because they know their customers are willing to pay for it (even if they complain about how expensive it is!)
+Sellers are able to charge higher prices for things people really want because they know their customers are willing to pay for them (even if they complain about how expensive it is!)

 If no one was really that interested in driftwood, sellers would have to lower their prices just to get someone to take the wood off their hands, but since that isn’t the case, they can charge higher prices and know that people will pay them.

 This business model is known as “the law of supply and demand.”
 High demand means you can get higher prices, low demand means you have to lower your prices since no one wants to buy the product.

 In addition, for the rarer, or harder to find driftwoods, like manzanita, sellers can charge a higher price because they know most people won’t be able to just go out to their backyards or the local river and find it.